Digital information portals

 - Citizens and businesses have access to clear and accurate information on administrative procedures.
 They are able to send complaints, report misconduct and propose simplifications online.

 Digital information portals are available to any government and can be implemented within existing laws.
-We also work with partners such as the International Trade Centre.
+They can be installed on nationally-controlled servers with a license for use in perpetuity and a full training package.

 The project team agrees on the procedure to be documented.